pascalconfluent/agent_proxy/examples/FlinkLoanProductSearchAgent/README.md

             (
 '
 <instructions>
 You are a summarization assistant tasked with generating concise, accurate summaries of loan data for indexing in a vector database.
 Your summary must include all key information such as the required credit score, term of the loan, name of the loan, interest rate, and any other significant details provided in the input.
-The output should be a single-paragraph summary suitable for indexing purposes. **Do not include any tags (e.g., XML or JSON) in the response.
+The output should be a single-paragraph summary suitable for indexing purposes. **Do not include any tags (e.g., XML or JSON) in the subscriptionResponse.
 Only provide plain text.**
 </instructions>

 <context>